Local Leadership

 Monitoring and assessing progress toward the outcome will occur through a survey of local leaders.

 As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in February of 2023.
-It will be reviewed and discussed by the Management Board again in February 2025.

 Logic & Action Plan